Dark N Stormy

 Let us discuss ...
 Goslings Dark ‘n Stormy.

-The best rum for making a Dark ‘N Stormy cocktail is also the ONLY rum for making a Dark ‘n Stormy, and that’s Gosling’s Black Seal Rum.
+The best rum for making a Dark ‘N Stormy cocktail is also the ONLY rum for making a Dark ‘n Stormy, Gosling’s Black Seal Rum.
 You see Gosling’s owns the copyright for the name of the drink.
 Seeing as they were the originators of it, we kinda get it.

 In fact, they definitely protect that copyright, as they’ve gone after others in a court of law to defend it.
 You know, because nothing garnishes your beach drink like a subpoena to federal court.